Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $15.99

 My Stocks Portfolio is a simple, but powerful stock trading app.
 This one lets you create and manage portfolios, view stock market prices, and get real-time stock quotes.
 It also has a news section with articles from sites like Yahoo Finance and other large finance publications as well as home screen widget support.

 StockTwits is one of the newer stock market apps, comparatively speaking.
 This one has a lot of information and the design chops to match.
 On top of its very competent Material Design, the app includes an earnings statement calendar, a real-time feed of stock prices, direct integration with Robinhood (if you use that service), cryptocurrency information, and even curated lists of potential investment opportunities.

 Price: Free / Varies

-There are a variety of blogs and news sites that cover the ins and ours of the financial world.
+There are a variety of blogs and news sites that cover the ins and outs of the financial world.
 You’re aware of many of these sites.
 They include Bloomberg, MarketWatch (linked), CNBC, The Wall Street Journal, and many others.
 Most of those sites have their own, individual apps.
 They all have varying features, but most of them focus on covering things happening in the finance, stock, and business world.
 You can go with the site or sites that you trust the most.

-If we missed any great stock market apps for Android, tell us about them in the comments!
-You can also click here to check out our latest Android app and game lists!
+If we missed any great stock market apps for Android, tell us about them in the comments.
+You can also click here to check out our latest Android app and game lists.